Zidaan-Hayat/Noter/README.md

 # Noter

-A simple terminal notepad made in python
+A simple terminal notepad made in python.
+(Using it to take my notes for as long as I have classes online 😂)

 ## Installation